 You may also be a candidate for this program if you are experiencing other weight-related conditions, such as high blood pressure, type 2 diabetes or sleep apnea.
 Learn more about these and other obesity-related conditions we treat.

 What is Medical Weight Loss?

 Unlike other weight loss programs, medical weight loss is not self-directed and patients should not self-treat this disease.
-Instead, a physician oversees all aspects of the plan.
 Your care team will include experts from the fields of medicine, nutrition, psychology, sleep therapy, and many others.
 This type of holistic program leads to better patient outcomes.

 Our medical weight loss program includes components tailored to your specific needs.
 These may include:

 Whether you need to lose a few pounds or many, we can help you achieve your goals.
 Our targeted plans provide you with a personalized weight loss program developed and overseen by a team of experts.

 Medically supervised weight loss.
 At the BMI Clinic, a physician oversees your weight loss program.
 This medical management allows for advanced interventions, such as prescription weight loss medications.
 Your clinician also will assess and treat possible medical causes for your weight gain.

 Dedicated weight loss team.
 Our dieticians are devoted to our BMI Clinic patients, which allows them to specialize in the needs of our patients.
 The same holds true for our other bariatric experts, such as psychologists who specialize in eating issues.

 Seamless coordination of your care.
 Because our entire team is located under one roof, they can easily communicate important information, adjust your program and make sure your weight loss stays on track.